trinodb/trino.io/development/vision.md

 Long Term
 : We expect that Presto will be used for at least the next 20 years.
 We build for the long term.

-Standards Based
+Standards-Based
 : These can be formal standards like ANSI SQL, JDBC or ODBC, or implicit conventions of industry standard databases.
 This makes it easier for users and integrators, because their existing skills transfer.

 Just Works
 : Simple to get started.
 Presto should just work out of the box and provide good performance with minimal setup.
-(Presto is a large complex system, so simplification makes everything better).
+Presto is a large complex system, so simplification makes everything better.

 Supported
 : Everything that ships with Presto is supported.
-This means that features that cannot be tested and supported will not be added (e.g., PowerPC support is only being added now that test hardware is available).
+This means that features that cannot be tested and supported are not added, e.g., PowerPC support is only being added now that test hardware is available.

 Real World Uses
 : Presto is designed and tuned for real world workloads over synthetic benchmarks.